Stockholm Public Library is a library that is open to the public free of charge in Stockholm, the capital of Sweden.

 The three-story entrance hall is vaulted to the ceiling and features an impressive 360-degree wall of bookshelves displaying a vast collection of over 550,000 books.

-The interior of the building is simply decorated in soft milky white tones, creating an environment where you can concentrate on reading or studying without distractions.
+The interior of the building is decorated in soft milky white tones, creating an environment where you can concentrate on reading or studying without distractions.

-In fact, the design to incorporate daylight was also calculated and designed by Gunnar Asplund, the architect of the Stockholm Public Library.
+The design to incorporate daylight was also calculated and designed by Gunnar Asplund, the architect of the Stockholm Public Library.

 Café, study space, and outdoor plaza